Tswagerman/project_mlops/reports/README.md

 > **Did you manage to deploy your model, either in locally or cloud?
 If not, describe why.
 If yes, describe how and**
 > **preferably how you invoke your deployed service?**
+We were able to deploy our model both locally and in the hpc of DTU.
+Using hpc was easier for now and provided enough perks to make to proceedure easier.

 ### Question 23

 > **Did you manage to implement monitoring of your deployed model?
 If yes, explain how it works.
 If not, explain how**
 > **monitoring would help the longevity of your application.**
+Wandb??
 ### Question 24

 > **How many credits did you end up using during the project and what service was most expensive?**